The Emerging Quantum Threat

 The emergence of powerful quantum computers will also allow bad actors to decrypt sensitive information in real-time.
 This is a major tactical threat to organizations that depend on privacy and secrecy to protect their interests.

-QD5 offers a provably unbreakable defense against these attacks.
+QD5 offers a secure encryption defense against these attacks.

 Three Core Pillars